30 Days by the Sea and Beyond

-I acknowledge that I am in a period of completion, not initiation.
+I acknowledge that I am in a period of completion rather than initiation.
 I recognize that my body, mind, and spirit require containment, rest, and clarity to finish well.
-I affirm that my worth is inherent and not contingent on productivity, praise, or perfection.
+I affirm that my worth is inherent, independent of productivity, praise, or perfection.

 This contract exists to protect my energy, my work, and my dignity.